grimalPaul/cvlp/experiments/config_vladapter/README.md

     "unfreeze_layer_norms":false,
     "use_attn_prefix":false,
     "mid_dim":768,

-    //choose one tyoe of adapter
+    //choose one type of adapter
     "use_adapter": false,
     "use_hyperformer":false,
     "use_compacter":false,